Addis police officer arrested for negligent homicide after high-speed pursuit left innocent teens dead

 "If it involves putting human life in danger, stop the damn pursuit," Clayton said.
 "It's just not worth the risk."

-Witnesses told WBRZ that while pursuing suspect Tyquel Zanders, the police officer ran a red light on LA 1 in Brusly and struck the victims' vehicle, pushing them into the median.

-The crash claimed the lives of 17-year-old Maggie Dunn and 16-year-old Caroline Gill.
-Maggie's brother, Liam Dunn, was also in the vehicle at the time of the crash, and he was last reported to be in critical condition.
+The crash happened on LA 1 in Brusly while officers were pursuing suspect Tyquel Zanders.
+The chase started in a Baton Rouge neighborhood when Zanders stole a family member's vehicle.

-Prosecutors said Zanders will also face additional charges for the deadly crash.
+Zanders led authorities through East and West Baton Rouge parishes, and police ultimately stopped Zanders on I-10, near Dalrymple Drive, after he made it back into the capital city.
+Prosecutors said he will also face additional charges for the deadly crash.

 "He put the chain of events into play," Clayton told The Advocate.
 "He's responsible for all the reactions to his actions.
 He's facing two counts, and if that poor kid doesn't survive, he'll face another."